A Fatty Liver Spreads to all Your Organs

 How Fat Spills Off From A Fatty Liver To Other Organs

 A fatty liver can spill off the fat into surrounding tissues and organs.
-Lipotoxicity happens when the liver can't effectively metabolize or process an excessive amount of fat, leading to its release into circulation where it may accumulate in muscles, kidneys, and even heart tissue.
-Fat molecules are then released into circulation where they may deposit in various parts of our bodies such as muscles, kidneys, or even heart tissue.
+Lipotoxicity happens when the liver can't effectively metabolize or process excessive fat, leading to its release into circulation, where it may accumulate in muscles, kidneys, and even heart tissue.

 Consequences Of Excess Fat In And Around Your Organs